apzcn6/DigitalConceptTutorial/README.md

 # Step 2

-Makes sure your hard drive has enough free space to create a new pratition.
+Makes sure your hard drive has enough free space to create a new partition.

-Also during this step make sure to empty your recyclinb bin.
+Also, during this step make sure to empty your recycling bin.

 # Step 3
-Starting the paritioning process
+Starting the partitioning process

 Open windows partitioning tool.